Towards Disentangling Latent Space for Unsupervised Semantic Face Editing: Introduction

-In contrast to the supervised methods, the unsupervised scheme do not rely on labeled datasets to conduct the facial attribute manipulation.
+In contrast to the supervised methods, the unsupervised scheme does not rely on labeled datasets to conduct the facial attribute manipulation.
 As the current state-of-the-art method for high-resolution images synthesis, StyleGANs \cite{Karras2019,Karras2020} utilize the style vector $S$ to adjust the style of the image at each convolutional layer via adaptive instance normalization (AdaIN) \cite{Karras2019} or its improved technique - weight demodulation \cite{Karras2020}, therefore directly controlling the strength of image features at different scales, and eventually leading to unsupervised separation of low- and high-level features.
 In other word, low-level features can be changed while maintaining high-level features, or vice verse.
 However, it is unclear how those high- or low-level features are related to the facial attributes.
-Attempts have been made toward better disentanglement by proposing a structured noise injection method, where the input noises are injected to GANs for controlling specific parts of the generated images \cite{Alharbi2020}.
+Attempts have been made towards better disentanglement by conducting principal directions variation \cite{Harkonen2020} in the latent/feature space or proposing a structured noise injection method, where the input noises are injected to GANs for controlling specific parts of the generated images \cite{Alharbi2020}.
 Such a noise injection method allows to change global or local features in a disentangled way.
 The noise injection method shares the same problem as StyleGAN in that it is unclear how global or local features are related to the facial attributes.
 Thus, it is incredibly difficult to change specific attributes individually.

 Following StyleGAN, our goal is towards disentangling the latent space for the purpose of achieving better face attribute editing in an unsupervised way.
-Firstly, we have found that the weight demodulation technique used in StyleGAN would lead to the entanglement problem between the weight matrix and the style vector $S$, inconsistent with the common goal of attribute disentanglement to find a latent space consists of linear subspace, each of which control one factor of variation.
+Firstly, we have found that the weight demodulation technique used in StyleGAN would lead to the entanglement problem between the weight matrix and the style vector $S$, inconsistent with the common goal of attribute disentanglement to find a latent space consists of linear subspace.
 To address this, we introduce weight decomposition (WD), which constructs a controllable matrix via the style vector $S$, each entry of which corresponds to a specific feature matrix, and the orthogonal regularization would guarantee the orthogonality of each feature matrix.
 Thus, each entry in $S$ would only control one independent feature matrix, thus contributing to attribute disentanglement.